 I am a:

 SATAC Code 324131 2018 CSP ATAR 77.2 2018 CSP IB 27 Deferment Yes - 2 year Intake February and July Enquiries Future Students team Year 12 Applicants You must not have completed more than 2 years full time equivalent university study (48 units).
-You compete for a place with your Selection Rank (ATAR plus any applicable adjustment factors (such as bonus points)).
+You compete for a place with your Selection Rank (ATAR plus any applicable adjustment factors ).

 Alternative entry pathways

 You must have completed at least six months full time equivalent higher education study (the number of courses and units will vary depending on your prior institution however at the University of Adelaide, this equates to 4 courses / 12 units).
 A Grade Point Average (GPA) is calculated for each separate program you have undertaken (apart from some double degree programs where the GPA is combined).
 You compete on the basis of your best GPA.